-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home or Office-based palliative care Members with cancer, congestive heart failure, chronic obstructive pulmonary disease, chronic kidney disease, end-stage renal disease, rheumatoid arthritis, Alzheimer's, Parkinson's, multiple sclerosis and/or liver cirrhosis may qualify for this benefit.
-Please refer to the "Help with certain chronic conditions" benefit in the Medical Home-delivered meals Benefits Chart for additional information.
-Homemaker services including basic household assistance, such as light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). $\checkmark$ Non-emergency transportation Non-emergency transportation may be covered for members with ESRD.
-Please refer to the "Help with certain chronic conditions" benefit in the Medical Benefits Chart for additional information.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-delivered meals Not covered under any condition Homemaker services including basic household assistance, such as light housekeeping or light meal preparation.
+Not covered under any condition Maintenance chiropractic care Not covered under any condition Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Non-emergency transportation Non-emergency transportation may be covered for members with ESRD.
+Please refer to the Help with certain chronic conditions benefit in the Medical Benefits Chart for additional information.
 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Outpatient prescription drugs including drugs for treatment of sexual dysfunction, including erectile dysfunction, impotence and anorgasmy or hyporgasmy. ~ Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. $\checkmark$ Prescriptions or refill of prescriptions because of theft, damage or loss of prescription or drugs. ✓ Private duty nurses $\checkmark$ Private room in a hospital.
+Outpatient prescription drugs including drugs for treatment of sexual dysfunction, including erectile dysfunction, impotence and anorgasmy or hyporgasmy.
+Not covered under any condition Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Prescriptions or refill of prescriptions because of theft, damage or loss of the prescription or drugs.
+Not covered under any condition Private duty nurses Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
-Residential AODA or mental health treatment $\checkmark$
+Residential AODA or mental health treatment Not covered under any condition Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies. $\checkmark$ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Please refer to the "Chiropractic services" benefit in the Medical Benefits Chart for additional information.
-Routine dental care, such as cleanings, fillings or dentures.
+Services not covered by Medicare Not covered under Covered only under specific conditions Destination to the any condition Routine dental care, such as cleanings, fillings or dentures.
 Some routine preventive dental care is covered.
-Please refer to the "Dental services - extra benefits" benefit in the Medical Benefit Chart for additional information.
+Please refer to the Dental services - extra benefits benefit in the Medical Benefit Chart for additional information.
 Additional comprehensive dental coverage is also available.
 (See Chapter 4, Section 2.2 for more information on a dental optional supplemental benefit.)
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
 Hearing aids are covered.
 Routine hearing exams and hearing aid fittings are covered with the purchase of a hearing aid.
-Please refer to the "Hearing services extra benefits" benefit in the Medical Benefits Chart for additional information.
+Routine hearing exams are covered and may have a copayment, depending on where you obtain the service.
+Please refer to the Hearing services - extra benefits benefit in the Medical Benefits Chart for additional information.
 Routine vision examinations, eyeglasses, refractive eye surgeries including but not limited to radial keratotomy, LASIK surgery and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Routine vision exams covered once per year.
 Refraction is only covered when performed with a routine vision exam.
-Please refer to the "Vision care" and "Vision care - extra benefits" benefits in the Medical Benefits Chart for additional information.
-Services considered not reasonable and necessary, according to Original Medicare standards. $\checkmark$

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided to veterans in Veterans Affairs (VA) facilities.
+Please refer to the Vision care and Vision care - extra benefits in the Medical Benefits Chart for additional information.
+Services considered not reasonable and necessary, according to Original Medicare standards.
+Not covered under any condition Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts.
+Not covered under any condition

-Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare.
 Covered only when medically necessary and covered under Original Medicare.